 Brain correlates of cognition have intrigued researchers for many years.
 What are the neural substrates of cognitive processes?
-What measure explains the difference between species best: Absolute or relative brain size, size of specific regions or neural complexity (Chittka & Niven, 2009; Healy & Rowe, 2007; 2013)?
-We still have no answer to these questions (Benson-Amram et al., 2016; Reader & Laland, 2002).
-Available data is taxonomically biased towards primates, selective other mammals and birds (Reader & Laland, 2002), consequently, we know little about reptile brains in general or how cognitive abilities map onto the reptilian brain.
+What measure explains the difference between species best: absolute or relative brain size, the size of specific regions or neural complexity (Chittka & Niven, 2009; Healy & Rowe, 2007; 2013)?
+We still have unsatisfactory answers to these questions (Benson-Amram et al., 2016; Reader & Laland, 2002).
+Furthermore, the available data are taxonomically biased towards primates, selective mammals and birds (Reader & Laland, 2002); consequently, we know little about reptile brains in general or how cognitive abilities map onto the reptilian brain.
 Only a few reptile learning studies looked at how learning is processed in specific brain structures (e.g. Day et al., 2001; Ivazov, 1983; Punzo, 1985) and these focused on turtles (e.g. Avigan & Powers, 1995; Blau & Powers, 1989; Cranney & Powers, 1983; Grisham & Powers, 1989; 1990; Lopez et al., 2003a; 2003b; Petrillo et al., 1994; Powers et al., 2009; Reiner & Powers, 1980; 1983; Reiner & Schade Powers, 1978; Yeh & Powers, 2005).
 Furthermore, reptiles provide a unique opportunity to study environmental effects on brain development during incubation which can not be tested in mammals or birds.
 Some previous studies have already shown how incubation temperature can affect cognitive ability in lizards (e.g. Amiel & Shine, 2012; Clark et al., 2014; Dayananda & Webb, 2017; Siviter et al., 2017).
 In the context of climate change, this research approach can give novel insights into how brain development in poikilotherms could be affected by future conditions and what fitness consequences might arise from these changes.
+I’m not really sure this section adds much.
+No mention of Dan Hoops et al recent paper providing an atlas of the lizard brain (a major online resource).
+No mention of how sexual selection drives differences in brain morphology: Dan Hoops et al J Evol Biol paper and Lara LaDage papers on Uta.
+You either need to beef this up or just get rid of it.

 Conclusions

-The knowledge about reptile learning has greatly advanced especially in the last decade.
+Our knowledge of reptile learning has greatly advanced, especially in the last decade.
 Increasingly, researchers become interested in these neglected animals because of the need for a more comprehensive, wide taxonomic approach to the study of learning.
 Most studies included here were conducted on lizards and turtles but little is known about learning ability in snakes, tuatara and crocodilians.
 Our review emphasises the general paucity of learning studies in reptiles and the need for the application of a broader taxonomic range within reptiles (Figure 1).

 Our systematic review provides an up-to-date overview of the currently available data.
 Although we identified a number of existing knowledge gaps to hopefully be closed in the near future, we highlight seven research avenues which might be of special interest in the near future such as invader-smart reptiles or temperature dependent developmental changes in learning affecting fitness and survival especially in the context of climate change.